Personal Injury

 What to Do After a Car Accident

-Gather evidence – Photos (vehicles, injuries, weather, road conditions), witness info, driver's license, insurance details.
+Gather evidence – Photos and videos (vehicles, injuries, weather, road conditions), driver's licenses, insurance details, witness info.

 Don’t speak to the other driver’s insurance company alone – They may use your words against you.